Mysticboi/Contact_Database/README.md

 ## Menu
 When the programs starts(database is empty) the user can choose 1 of this 4 options available:
-  1. Inserting into the database : The program then asks for 4inputs: name,adress,phone and email.
+  * 1: Inserting into the database : The program then asks for 4inputs: name,adress,phone and email.
 Then it's added into the Contact Table.
-  1. Finding a contact: The program asks for a name input:
+  * 2: Finding a contact: The program asks for a name input:
-    -
-    If the name is found, returns the full informations of the contact.
+    * If the name is found, returns the full informations of the contact.
-    -
-    If the name is not found, warns the user.
+    * If the name is not found, warns the user.
-  1. Deleting a contact: The program asks for a name input:
+  * 3: Deleting a contact: The program asks for a name input:
-    -
-    If the name is found, deletes the contact.
+    * If the name is found, deletes the contact.
-    -
-    If the name is not found, warns the user.
+    * If the name is not found, warns the user.
-  1. Updating a contact: The program asks for a name input:
+  * 4:Updating a contact: The program asks for a name input:
-    -
-    If the name is found, aks for a new adress,phone and email to update the contact.
+    * If the name is found, aks for a new adress,phone and email to update the contact.
-    -
-    If the name is not found, warns the user.
+    * If the name is not found, warns the user.

 ### Shape of the Database
 The database is simple, it's composed of a single table Contact which contains 4 columns: Name, Adress,Phone and Email.